derekcollison/nats-http/README.md

-# nats-http
+# NATS-HTTP

-Using HTTP Request and Response with NATS
+Small example to show re-use of an HTTP handlerFunc for both HTTP and NATS.